 The living room is where we unwind in the evening, relax with the family, entertain guests, play games and watch TV.
 It also tends to be the room where we hang paintings and display ornaments and photographs.

-Strategically positioned directional downlights can highlight artworks and photographs and display the contents of shelves and cabinets at their very best.
+In this area, led downlights and ceiling spotlights for living room are good options.
+You can use ceiling spotlights for living room to emphasize artworks and photographs and display the contents of shelves and cabinets at their very best.

-LED downlights are available with a range of beam angles, offering different cones of light for different uses.
-The wider the angle the more floorspace is illuminated.
-Take care not to use widely spaced downlights with narrow cones or you will create obvious and unattractive spots of light on the floor.
+During the arrangement and position process, you had better not use widely spaced downlights with narrow cones or you will create obvious and unattractive spots of light on the floor.
 Similarly, a narrow cone of light is ideal for task lighting as it will not encroach on other people in the room.

-Less light will be required, however, when chatting or relaxing with a cup of tea and biscuits.
-Though, if you’re doing a jigsaw on the kitchen table, brighter light would be a useful option.
+Then, you also need to take some additional functions of kitchen into consideration.
+When your family love chatting or relaxing with a cup of tea and biscuits in the kitchen, you may need to dimmable ceiling lights to create a comfortable atmosphere.
+However, if you're doing a jigsaw on the kitchen table, a brighter light would be a useful option.

-Using downlights, you can have the right amount of light in every area of the kitchen.
-You can combine spotlights over counters and islands with wide-angle downlights for more general areas.
-You can group downlights above a table and even add a dash of colour to add an extra ingredient to your kitchen’s colour scheme.
+When you start with positioning led ceiling downlights in the kitchen, you can combine spotlights over counters and islands with wide-angle downlights for more general areas.
+You also can group downlights above a table and even add a dash of color to add an extra ingredient to your kitchen's color scheme.

-LED downlights have changed the way we light our homes.
-Long lasting, energy efficient, maintenance-free and providing a pure quality of light that is considerably more attractive than other energy-saving alternatives – it is no wonder more and more of us are making the switch.
+Using ceiling led downlights is a revolutionary lighting solution, which significantly changed the way we light our homes.
+Long lasting, energy efficient, maintenance-free, and providing a pure quality of light that is considerably more attractive than other energy-saving alternatives.